-Unemployment and Underemployment

-Employment-related data for many DVCs are either nonexistent or highly unreliable.
+Unemployment and Underemployment A second human resource dimension of developing countries relates to employment.
+For many DVCs, employment-related data are either nonexistent or highly unreliable.
 But observation suggests that unemployment is high.
 There is also significant underemployment, which means that a large number of people are employed fewer hours per week than they want, work at jobs unrelated to their training, or spend much of the time on their jobs unproductively.